ShiroHusin/Entropy_Simulation/README.md

 As with any cellular automata project, the rules of the simulation needs to be established.
 For a more comprehensive explanation of the rules please see [here](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/rules.md).

 For more details on the calculation of entropy, please see [here](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/Entropy_Computation.pdf).

+For a full explanation of what my thought process is, see [here](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/Thoughts.pdf)

 Examples of the simulations can be shown below in some of the Gifs.